jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ---
 title: WORK IN PROGRESS – Singleton Design Pattern
 description: The One.
 The Only.
-The Good, The Bad and the Ugly.
+The Good.
+The Bad.
+And the Ugly.
 unlisted: true
 ---

 # Introduction
 When I interviewed job candidates, I’d ask them if they knew any Design Patterns.
 Most didn’t know what I was talking about.
 Some had heard of them, but they didn't know much more than that.
 A few had the Gang of Four (GoF) Design Pattern book but had never read it.
-I never held anyone’s lack of Design Pattern knowledge against them, since it was so prevalent.
+I never held anyone’s lack of Design Pattern knowledge against them, since the lack of knowledge was so prevalent.
 I had not learned the Design Pattern myself until my mid-forties, so I felt that shouldn't judge others negatively either.

 When candidates could name a few Design Patterns, __Singleton__ seemed to be the pattern that was mentioned most often, even if they weren’t quite sure how to apply it.